ailabs-393/ai-labs-claude-skills/ReadMe.md

 ## Installation Command

 - npm i ai-labs-claude-skills
+and if want to download the latest version than go for this command
+- npm i ai-labs-claude-skills@latest

 ## Quick start
 1. Install (postinstall will attempt to copy skills into the host project):